 Of course, one thing led to another and complete strangers began to call Chris and ask him to make knives for them.
 Many of these were custom requests using special wood or with special engraving on the blade.
 One day, Chris walked out to his shop and saw 15 knives in various stages of completion and realized that every time he walked into the shop the stress of the day left his shoulders and was replaced by joy and passion.
 That’s when the idea of turning his love into a career first began.
 So in 2009, the Greenville native traded in his suit for his small workshop on John’s Island, just outside Charleston, South Carolina with a grinding wheel and a fresh new outlook on life.
 And so the dream began.

 Chris’s first big break came when he was out gathering oysters one afternoon near the mouth of the Edisto River.
 Chris had a little knife with him that he had made and he stopped to enjoy a few of the clean clusters he had just picked from the marsh.
-As he dug into the back of one of the oysters, it dawned on him that there was really not a knife was made just for tackling the unique cluster oysters he gathered along the South Carolina coast.
+As he dug into the back of one of the oysters, it dawned on him that there was really not a knife that was made just for tackling the unique cluster oysters he gathered along the South Carolina coast.
 So, when he got home, he began to draw some blades on a piece of graph paper.
 Those first drawings were the seed to what would become the knife that made Williams Knife Company famous, the aptly named, Edisto Oyster Knife.
 The tip of the Edisto is more pointed than a standard oyster knife, and the blade much thicker and robust than ordinary oyster knives, perfect for prying into the backs of the clumps and digging into the small hinges.
 The blade flares out at the middle making it easier to spread the oyster wide as you open it.
 It’s both ingenious and beautiful at the same time.

 As orders began to flow in, Chris entered The Edisto on a whim into Garden & Gun Magazine’s Second Annual “Made In The South” awards.
 The Edisto was up against some stiff competition including beer makers and furniture craftsmen and single barrel bourbon distillers.
 As if by fate, the judges saw something truly special and unique not only in the Edisto, but in Chris.
 The Edisto was Garden & Gun’s Overall Winner in 2011 and the award catapulted Chris into the national spotlight.